inesvilarinolema/Project-Web-Services/README.md

 ```bash
 npm install -g @angular/cli@20
 ```
+NOTE: on Mac or Linux, it may require preceding this command by `sudo`.

 ##### Create frontend folder, download demo sources and transpile them to production version.
 ```bash